cforlando/road-closures-map-data/README.md

 # road-closures-map-data

+### What we are trying to do
-Get data from the road closures map, restructure it, save it
+Get data from the City of Orlando [Road Closures Map](http://www.arcgis.com/apps/webappviewer/index.html?id=80f863e226c948b496d27b179d924f93), restructure it, save it

+Check the [Issues](https://github.com/cforlando/road-closures-map-data/issues) to see what we working on.
+If you have any questions, feel free to submit an issue!

+Look further down in the README for Project Resources

 ## Project Lead: Cassie Wilcox @csndra0504
 ## Stakeholders: Scott Walker, Natalie Bednarz - City of Orlando